 The Records Keeping Rule defines the record keeping requirements for documenting and reviewing the valuation assignment.

-Business valuations produce a lot of details, from statement of the problem, to market data analysis, assumptions, and decisions about business valuation methodologies and conclusions.
+Business valuations produce a lot of details.
+And these range from statement of the problem, to market data analysis, assumptions, and decisions about business valuation methodologies and conclusions.
 To be useful, a business appraisal must be backed by a traceable, transparent document trail that can be reviewed in case of need.

 Showing competence in conducting business valuations